Boot Camps in Woodside, New York Can Help Troubled Teens, if They Are Like Gateway Boys Academy

 Most boot camps in Woodside, NY on their own will not deal with family concerns but simply return a somewhat more obedient teen to the same home environment in which he was struggling.
 Boys who attend boot camps are more likely to return to old habits.
 For this reasons, boot camps in Woodside, NY are typically a short-term solution at best, and may be harmful to the teen at worst.
 Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.

 Gateway’s Boot Camp-Like Program, Plus It’s Ongoing Behavioral Support are Designed to Turn Around Troubled Boys

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway another option that combines the benefits of the military approach with the therapeutic component of a therapeutic boarding school.
-Gateway, located in the Panhandle of Florida, is a Christian military boarding school that has served – and brought hope to- struggling teenage boys and their families from locations all across the country for well over 20 years.
+Gateway, located in the Panhandle of Florida, is a Christian program that has served – and brought hope to- struggling teenage boys and their families from locations all across the country for well over 20 years.
 Troubled teenage boys from Woodside, New York and other places benefit from an accredited education, counseling and teaching, an introduction to military drill and history, and the discipline for which boot camps are respected.
 Gateway offers a caring staff that cares deeply about each teen.
 Gateway is a military-style school that includes a number of essential components that are typically absent from boot camps.
 Those include:

 - Caring staff and mentors who provide positive role models and constructive input, not simply breaking teens down.